Modern Slavery Statement

 Organisational structure and supply chains

-- Speak Up – Whistleblowing policy The organisation encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of the organisation.
+We encourage all our colleagues, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, our organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The organisation’s whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
+Our whistleblowing procedure is designed to make it easy for people to make disclosures, without fear of retaliation.

-- evaluating the modern slavery and human trafficking risks of each new supplier
+- evaluating the modern slavery and human trafficking risks of each new supplier;

-- reviewing on a regular basis all aspects of the supply chain based on the supply chain mapping
+- reviewing on a regular basis all aspects of the supply chain;

-- implementing sanctions against suppliers that fail to improve their performance or seriously violate our supplier code of conduct, including the termination of the business relationship.
+- invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.